TimBoleslawsky/data-science-vault/Notes/MapReduce Programming.md

-When doing [[Parallel Programming in Python|parallel programming]] it is important to follow certain principles so that parallelization can be done correctly and without faults.
+When doing [parallel programming](Parallel%20Programming%20in%20Python.md) it is important to follow certain principles so that parallelization can be done correctly and without faults.
 Just like in object-oriented programming, we want to use inheritance, in parallel computing, we want to use MapReduce Programming.

 MapReduce works in two phases:
 1. Map Phase